tillahoffmann/doit_interface/README.rst

 Add prefixes to paths or other attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Path prefixes can be added using the :class:`path_prefix` context if file dependencies or targets share common directories.
-General prefixes are also available using :class:`prefix`.
+Path prefixes can be added using the :class:`.path_prefix` context if file dependencies or targets share common directories.
+General prefixes are also available using :class:`.prefix`.

 .. doctest:: path_prefix